Effective date: January 1, 2026

 Exceptions by the University

 For good cause, the University may make exceptions to these procedures.
-If an exception is made by the University which significantly impacts timelines or other aspects of the process, the Parties will be notified of the exception within a reasonable time.
+If an exception is made by the University that significantly impacts timelines or other aspects of the process, the Parties will be notified of the exception within a reasonable time.

 Petition for Bias or Conflict of Interest